ermlikeyeah/ermlikeyeah.github.io/_posts/2017-11-13-bye-bye-nhs-uk.markdown

 I am leaving a growing, energetic, curious, and talented design community.
 I am leaving teams that are getting on doing work by getting on together.
 I am leaving an organisation that feels like it wants to get on making things better.
 It isn’t easy, but there is movement, lots of it.

 It would be amiss not to say thank you to Dan Sheldon, Nayeema Chowdhury, Alice Ainsworth, and Joe McGrath for [luring me from HMRC](/HMRC-ya/) in the first place, and to the NHS Beta team in Leeds I joined - Joe, Dominic Hamilton, Steve Hunt, Neil McLaughlin, and Ian Franklin – and the then-team in London – especially Mat Johnson and Matt Harrington – for being so welcoming.
 It seems a long, long time ago now.
-Since then I have worked some genuinely great people, good on every level.
+Since then I have worked with some genuinely good people, good on every level.

 I still stand by what I said when I joined: There is no greater mission to be involved with in the United Kingdom, maybe the world at the moment.
 I will always have one eye on what is going on here.
 I am proud and chuffed to have worked on stuff that matters at this level, and would only leave for something that will push me further.